-29.01 Review EMT standards and benchmarks for infectious disease.
-29.02 Review the specific anatomy and physiology pertinent to infectious and communicable diseases.
-29.03 Describe the steps of an infectious process.
-29.04 Describe and differentiate infectious agents, including bacteria, viruses, fungi, protozoans, and helminths (worms).
-29.05 Review characteristics of the immune system.
-29.06 Perform an assessment of a patient with an infectious/communicable disease.
-29.07 Effectively and safely manage a patient with an infectious/communicable disease.
-29.08 Review public health principles related to infectious disease.
-29.09 Review the roles of local, state, and federal agencies involved in infectious disease surveillance and outbreaks.
-29.10 Describe the interactions of the agent, host, and environment as determining factors in disease transmission.
-29.11 Describes the EMS professional's responsibilities as well as their rights under the Ryan White Act.
-29.12 Discuss the pathophysiology, signs, symptoms, assessment, and management and risk factors of significant health concerns.
-29.13 Discuss the characteristics of, and organisms associated with, febrile and afebrile respiratory disease.
-29.14 Describe the EMS provider's role in patient education and preventing disease transmission.
-29.15 Review the pathophysiology, risk factors, assessment, and prehospital management of sepsis/systemic inflammatory response syndrome (SIRS).
-30.0 Endocrine Disorders: Demonstrate a complex depth, comprehensive breadth of knowledge in endocrine disorders/emergencies across the life span. - The student will be able to: 30.01 Identify the risk factors related to disorders of the endocrine system.
-30.02 Review the anatomy and physiology of organs and structures related to endocrinologic diseases.
+29. 01 Review EMT standards and benchmarks for infectious disease.
+29. Review the specific anatomy and physiology pertinent to infectious and communicable diseases.
+29. Describe the steps of an infectious process.
+29. Describe and differentiate infectious agents, including bacteria, viruses, fungi, protozoans, and helminths (worms).
+29. 75 Review characteristics of the immune system.
+29. Perform an assessment of a patient with an infectious/communicable disease.
+29. O7 Effectively and safely manage a patient with an infectious/communicable disease.
+29. Neview public health principles related to infectious disease.
+29. Review the roles of local, state, and federal agencies involved in infectious disease surveillance and outbreaks.
+29. 10 Describe the interactions of the agent, host, and environment as determining factors in disease transmission.
+29. 11 Describes the EMS professional's responsibilities as well as their rights under the Ryan White Act.
+29. 12 Discuss the pathophysiology, signs, symptoms, assessment, and management and risk factors of significant health concerns.
+29. 13 Discuss the characteristics of, and organisms associated with, febrile and afebrile respiratory disease.
+29. 14 Describe the EMS provider's role in patient education and preventing disease transmission.
+29. 15 Review the pathophysiology, risk factors, assessment, and prehospital management of sepsis/systemic inflammatory response syndrome (SIRS). docrine Disorders: Demonstrate a complex depth, comprehensive breadth of knowledge in endocrine disorders/emergencies, patients III ages.
+The student will be able to: 30.
+O1 Identify the risk factors related to disorders of the endocrine system.
+30. Review the anatomy and physiology of organs and structures related to endocrinologic diseases.

-Discuss the pathophysiology, signs and symptoms and demonstrate the assessment, and management of patients with the following endocrinologic emergencies: 30.03.01 hypoglycemia 30.03.02 hyperglycemia 30.03.03 diabetic ketoacidosis 30.03.04 Cushing's syndrome 30.03.05 adrenal insufficiency 30.03.06 pituitary disorders 30.03.07 thyroid disorders 31.0 Psychiatric: Demonstrate a complex depth, comprehensive breadth of knowledge regarding the assessment and management of psychiatric disorders/emergencies across the life span. - The student will be able to: 31.01 Differentiate among behavior, psychiatric disorders, and behavioral emergencies.
+Discuss the pathophysiology, signs and symptoms and demonstrate the assessment, and management of patients with the following endocrinologic emergencies: Hypoglycemia Diabetic ketoacidosis Cushing's syndrome Adrenal insufficiency Pituitary disorders Thyroid disorders 31.0 Psychiatric: Demonstrate a complex depth, comprehensive breadth of knowledge regarding the assessment and management of psychiatric disorders/emergencies, patients of all ages.
+The student will be able to: 31.01 Differentiate among behavior, psychiatric disorders, and behavioral emergencies.
 31.02 Discuss the pathophysiology of common psychiatric disorders and behavioral emergencies.
 31.03 Discuss the general factors that may cause an alteration in a patient's behavior.
 31.04 Discuss the factors/signs or symptoms of various psychiatric emergencies to include suicide.
 31.05 Manage a behavioral emergency scenario applying knowledge of medical/legal Florida Statutes.
 31.06 Describe and demonstrate the assessment and management of the patient experiencing a behavioral or psychiatric emergency.
 31.07 Describe the biological, psychosocial, and sociocultural influences on psychiatric disorders.
 31.08 Describe the special considerations for the safety of the EMS provider, and EMS crew, the patient and bystanders when dealing with behavioral and psychiatric emergencies.
 31.09 Explain the importance of provider behavior and communication in the care of a patient with a behavioral emergency.
 31.10 Describe and demonstrate methods of restraint that may be used in the management of a patient with a behavioral emergency and possible legal implication.
 31.11 List the risk factors (including behaviors) for suicide.
-32.0 Cardiovascular: Demonstrate a complex depth, comprehensive breadth of knowledge of cardiovascular disorders/emergencies across the life span. - The student will be able to: 32.01 Describe the epidemiology, incidence, morbidity and mortality of cardiovascular disease.
+32.0 Cardiovascular: Demonstrate a complex depth, comprehensive breadth of knowledge of cardiovascular disorders/emergencies, patients of all ages.
+The student will be able to: 32.01 Describe the epidemiology, incidence, morbidity and mortality of cardiovascular disease.
 32.02 Identify the risk factors of coronary artery disease.
 32.03 Review the anatomy and physiology of the heart and circulatory system.
 32.04 Discuss the electrophysiology of the heart.